life-itself/community/content/tao/onboarding.md

 #### Documents

-We use Google Drive for all internal documents.
+We use markdown documents in Github or Google Drive for all internal documents.

 ### Standups